Sean P. Corcoran

 - Sociology of Education (including Education Policy)

-Sean P. Corcoran (Ph.D Economics, University of Maryland) is an assistant professor of educational economics at New York University's Steinhardt School of Culture, Education, and Human Development, and an affiliated faculty of the Robert F. Wagner School of Public Service.
-He has been a research associate of the Economic Policy Institute in Washington, D.C. since 2004, and was selected to be resident visiting scholar at the Russell Sage Foundation in 2005-06.
-In addition to being a member of the board of directors of the Association for Education Finance and Policy (formerly the American Education Finance Association), he serves on the editorial board of the journal Education Finance and Policy.
+Sean P. Corcoran (Ph.D Economics, University of Maryland) is an associate professor of educational economics at Steinhardt, and an affiliated faculty of the Robert F. Wagner School of Public Service.
+He serves on the editorial boards of the journals Education Finance and Policy and Educational Evaluation and Policy Analysis, and is a former member of the board of directors of the Association for Education Finance and Policy (AEFP).
+In 2005, he was selected to be a visiting scholar in residence at the Russell Sage Foundation.

 Professor Corcoran's research focuses on three areas: human capital in the teaching profession, education finance, and school choice.
-His recent papers have examined long-run trends in the quality of teachers, the impact of income inequality and court-ordered school finance reform on the level and equity of education funding in the United States, and the political economy of school choice reforms.
-In 2009, he led the first evaluation of the Aspiring Principals Program in New York City, and he is currently working on a retrospective assessment of the Bloomberg-Klein reforms to school choice and competition in New York City for the American Institutes for Research.
-He co-edits a book series on alternative teacher compensation systems for the Economic Policy Institute, and in recent years has been interested in value-added measures of evaluating teacher effectiveness, both their statistical properties and their obstacles to practical implementation.
-His recent publications can be found in the Journal of Policy Analysis and Management, the Journal of Urban Economics, and the American Economic Review.
+His papers have examined long-run trends in the quality of teachers, the impact of income inequality and court-ordered school finance reform on the level and equity of education funding in the United States, the properties of value-added measures of teacher effectiveness, and the political economy of school choice reforms.
+In 2009, he led the first evaluation of the Aspiring Principals alternative certification program in New York.
+He is currently conducting several studies on the high school choice behavior of middle school students in New York City.

 University of Maryland